josephbuckleyiv/Notes/Patterns/React/ReactiveExtensions.md

 ## Use

 When injesting events from disparate sources.
 Remember.
 It makes your life easier, not more difficult.
-This will be the major react pitfall.
+This will be the major React pitfall.

 ## Library